Folarin-Isaac/Team-6--Week-4/README.md

   Then tap through the Onboarding Slides

-  Then Tap on “CLICK HERE TO SIGN UP”
+  Then Tap on “SIGN UP”

   Then Tap on Continue